asimihsan/travelbot/src/backend/README.md

 ## TODO

--   bug fix - when country changes in main menu need to blank out the from/to locations.
 -   use tabs. new tab for previous searches and favourite searches.
     -   previous searches stores everything up to e.g. 100.
     -   favourite searches are only favourited searches, no limit.